OresteAffatato/Biomathematics_lab_UU/README.md

 The file Biomathematics_handout.pdf is the main text of the lab.
 It is suggested to read through it and complete the exercises at the end of each chapter.

-To create the datasets, run the packages and do the analyses I used R version 4.2.1
+To run the packages and do the analyses and simulations I used R version 4.2.1

 Any suggestion to improve this lab is more than welcome! 😎